How DHCP server dynamically assigns IP address to a host?

 - Subnet Mask – The host can know on which network it is on.

-- Gateway address – The Gateway is the Internet Service Provider that connects user to the internet.
+- Gateway address – The Gateway is the Internet Service Provider that connects users to the internet.
 The Gateway address lets the host know where the gateway is to connect to the internet.

-- DHCP server: It automatically provides network information(IPaddress, subnet mask, gateway address) on lease.
-Once the duration is expired, that network information can be assigned to other machine.
+- DHCP server: It automatically provides network information(IP address, subnet mask, gateway address) on lease.
+Once the duration is expired, that network information can be assigned to another machine.
 It also maintains the data storage which stores the available IP addresses.

-- DHCPDISCOVER: When a new node is connected to the network, it broadcasts the DHCPDISCOVER message which contains the source address as 0.0.0.0 to every node on the network including server.
-DHCP server on receiving the message, returns the DHCPOFFER message to the requested host which contains the server address and new IP address to the node.
+- DHCPDISCOVER: When a new node is connected to the network, it broadcasts the DHCPDISCOVER message which contains the source address as 0.0.0.0 to every node on the network including the server.
+DHCP server on receiving the message returns the DHCPOFFER message to the requested host which contains the server address and new IP address to the node.

-- DHCPOFFER: If there are multiple servers on the network, host receives multiple DHCPOFFER messages.
+- DHCPOFFER: If there are multiple servers on the network, the host receives multiple DHCPOFFER messages.
 It is up to the host to select a particular message.

-- DHCPREQUEST: The requested host on receiving the offer message, it again broadcasts the DHCPREQUEST message on the network with the address of the server whose offer message is accepted by the host.
+- DHCPREQUEST: The requested host on receiving the offer message, again broadcasts the DHCPREQUEST message on the network with the address of the server whose offer message is accepted by the host.
 The server which pertains to that server address sent by the host checks whether the address to be assigned to the node is available in the data storage.

 For reference to DHCP protocol, click here

 This article is contributed by Brahmani Sai.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.